Planning for a 30-Year Retirement: Why Longevity Matters

 Different futures.

-That’s the part worth sitting with.
+That is the part worth sitting with.

-Because the problem wasn’t the calculators.
+Because the problem was not the calculators.

 The problem was the premise.